Guava Cheese Pastries (Cuban Pastelitos de Guayaba y Queso)

 Humberto Suarez

 Hi!
+So happy they came out great.
 Not sure what that chickpea with chorizo recipe is… is it a stew?

 Jamie, I have done this recipes I can’t even tell you how many times and I just realized today when I went to make it again that it is you!
 It’s Veronika.
 Hope all is well.
 Love this simple recipe.
 I have made it for home, for work, and family parties.
 I hope to see you soon girl!
 Love your site:)